tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/insertion-sort.rst

    //   -- pass a --
    //   new element (3) is smaller than sorted elements [0] (4)
    //   insert new element (3) into sorted elements at sorted elements [0] (4)
-   //   break out of nested loop
+   //   break out of inner loop

    // -- pass 2 --
    // sorted elements: [3, 4]